I spend a lot of time abroad, a big part of it in the tropics.

-The only downside to it was the abundance of all sorts of mosquitoes.
+The only downside to it was that there were tons of bugs.

 I never really had to worry about them in the past, but now I suddenly found several bites all over my body.

-As you know I avoid using synthetic products as much as I can.
-They’re not good for my health or for the environment.
+As you know I avoid using synthetic products as much as I can and am all about toxin-free living.

-If you want to keep mosquitoes at a distance without the harsh ingredients used in many store-bought insect repellents, this natural bug repellent is a great option.
+If you want to keep mosquitoes at a distance without the harsh ingredients from many store-bought insect repellents, this natural alternative is a great option.

-It also contains coconut oil which has anti-bacterial, anti-fungal, anti-parasitic and anti-viral properties.
+It contains coconut oil which has anti-bacterial, anti-fungal, anti-parasitic and anti-viral properties.

-At the same time it’s very gentle on the skin.
+At the same time it is very gentle on the skin.

 Virgin coconut oil is always the best option, but in this case a good quality organic refined oil (make sure it’s expeller pressed) will do just fine.